 FUNDING AREAS: Education, environment, performing arts, youth, community development

 IP TAKE: Hewlett favors education, performing arts and environmental grants in the San Francisco area, especially ones that benefit the region's poorest areas.

-PROFILE: With total assets of around $9 billion, The William and Flora Hewlett Foundation is one of the largest grantmaking organization in the Bay Area.
-It provides support to many different organizations in the region and Central Valley, and awarded over $400 million across 726 grants in a recent year.
-Grantmaking has been slowly but steadily on the rise in the recent years.
+PROFILE: Established in 1966, the, William and Flora Hewlett Foundation is one of the largest grantmaking organization in the Bay Area.
+It provides support to many different organizations in the region and Central Valley, and grantmaking has steadily on the rise in the recent years.
 This is the foundation of William Hewlett, co-founder with David Packard of the computer company Hewlett-Packard, and his wife Flora.
 Grantmaking areas of interest are education, environment, performing arts, youth, and community development.

 In education, programs that further the use of open education resources receive priority.
 The education program favors organizations that improve education reform in California and raise educational achievement in disadvantaged Bay Area communities as well.
 In the arts programs, most projects have a common thread, which is to provide arts equity and education to underserved youth.
 In the environment area, Hewlett favors programs that promote accountable governance, use high-quality research, and address environmental concerns in the Bay Area's poorest neighborhoods.

 Local grants tend to be between $100,000 and $3 million.
 View past grants by year on the funder’s grant database.
 Many grants are made in the San Francisco Bay Area, and this region has its own designated grantmaking program.
 Hewlett awards other grants both nationally and internationally.